This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your child may need the following:

 - Antiseizure medicine is given to prevent seizures.
-Do not stop giving your child this medicine.
-Your child may need blood tests to check the level of medicine in his blood.
-His healthcare provider may need to change or adjust his medicine.
+Do not stop giving your child this medicine unless directed by a healthcare provider.

 - Give your child's medicine as directed.
 Contact your child's healthcare provider if you think the medicine is not working as expected.
 Tell him or her if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.

 - Keep a journal of your child's seizure activity.
-Write down how often he has a seizure.
-Include what he was doing before the seizure, and how he acted during the seizure.
-This information may help healthcare providers make changes to his medicine or decide if he needs other treatments.
+Write down how often he or she has a seizure.
+Include what he or she was doing before the seizure, and how he or she acted during the seizure.
+This information may help healthcare providers make changes to his medicine or decide if he or she needs other treatments.

 - Your child must take showers instead of baths.

 - Your child must wear a helmet when he or she rides a bike, scooter, or skateboard.